 Figure 5: The sequence of grid nesting.
-The figure on the top left depicts the Grid A and B as well as the location of the Ocean City DEM.
+The figure on the top left depicts the Grid A and B as well as the location of the Atlantic City DEM.
 The figure on the right show the 1 arc-sec grids described in Table 1.
-Also, in the bottom left figure the 1/3 arc-sec domains are shown (Also described in Table 1).